swapnilnakate7/sn-businessapp-a5/README.md

 # BusinessApp

 Updated the dependencies versions and this release has following features.
-*   1.Customized the Module Name
+*   Customized the Module Name
-*   2.Uses Typescript classes for features and products
+*   Uses Typescript classes for features and products
-*   3.Basic Routing is implemented
+*   Basic Routing is implemented

 ## Development server